Ewall24/Home_Sales/README.md

     # Partition by the "date_built" field on the formatted parquet home sales data
 df.write.partitionBy("date_built").mode("overwrite").parquet("home_sales_partitioned")

-     Read the parquet formatted data. parquet_df = spark.read.parquet("home_sales_partitioned")
+    # Read the parquet formatted data.
+parquet_df = spark.read.parquet("home_sales_partitioned")

-     Create a temporary table for the parquet data. parquet_df.createOrReplaceTempView("home_sales_parquet")
+    # Create a temporary table for the parquet data.
+parquet_df.createOrReplaceTempView("home_sales_parquet")

-     Using the parquet Dataframe,run the last query that calculates the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
+    # Using the parquet Dataframe,run the last query that calculates the average price of a home per "view" rating having
-          Determine the runtime and compare it to uncached runtime.
+     an average home price greater than or equal to $350,000.Determine the runtime and compare it to uncached runtime.

 avg_price_view = spark.sql("""
     SELECT view, ROUND(AVG(price), 2) AS avg_price